ralouat03/ralouat03/README.md

 ### Key Components

-- Data Collection: Gathering data from the World Inequality Database (for Gini statistics) and the Manifesto Project (for ideological polarisation statistics), as well as the Chapel Hill Expert Survey (for deeper polarisation statistics).
+- Data Collection: Gathering and merging data from the Manifesto Project Dataset (version 2024a) for party-level ideological positions (rile scores) and electoral performance (pervote), and economic indicators (GINI coefficient and CPI) from OECD datasets.
-- Data Processing: Utilizing `pandas`, `numpy`, and `statsmodels` for data manipulation and analysis respectively.
+- Data Processing: Utilizing `pandas`, `numpy`, and `statsmodels` for data cleaning and transformation; and correlation and regression analysis respectively.
-- Data Visualization: Creating visual representations using PowerBI to understand and view trends and correlations.
+- Data Visualization: Using `matplotlib` and `seaborn` for initial visualisations in Python.
+Creating visual representations using PowerBI to understand and view trends and correlations.

 ## Skills

-- Data Analysis
+- Data Analysis & Interpretation
-- PowerBI
+- Data Visualization (PowerBI, Matplotlib, Seaborn)
-- Python (pandas, numpy, nltk, statsmodels, and more)
+- Python (pandas, numpy, statsmodels, and more)
 - SQL
+- Data Cleaning & Preprocessing
+- Statistical Analysis

 ---